Structure of accessibility classes: Introduction

 The aim of this work is to describe the geometry of the accessibility classes:

-\begin{maintheorem} If $f:M\to M$ is a partially hyperbolic diffeomorphism with a two-dimensional center bundle, then the accessibility classes are immersed manifolds.
-Moreover, if $AC(x)$ is not a codimension-one accessibility class, then either: \begin{enumerate} \item $AC(x)$ is open, or else \item $AC(x)$ is a codimension-two $C^{1}$-immersed manifold. \end{enumerate} \end{maintheorem}
+\begin{maintheorem} If $f:M\to M$ is a dynamically coherent partially hyperbolic diffeomorphism with a two-dimensional center bundle, then the accessibility classes are topological immersed manifolds (see below).
+Moreover, if $AC(x)$ is not a codimension-one accessibility class, then either: \begin{enumerate} \item $AC(x)$ is open, or else \item $AC(x)$ is a codimension-two immersed $C^{1}$-manifold. \end{enumerate} \end{maintheorem}